-The Digital Therapeutics Alliance (DTA) has published a report1 on how digital therapeutics (DTx) can help minimize the differences between access to healthcare in rural and urban areas in the United States.
+The Digital Therapeutics Alliance (DTA) has published a report on how digital therapeutics (DTx) can help minimize the differences between access to healthcare in rural and urban areas in the United States.

-The report referred to data from federal programs, which revealed that nation-wide death rates were higher in rural areas than in urban areas and, in the last decade, the gap in these inequalities has widened for five of the seven major causes of death in the United States—chronic obstructive pulmonary disease (COPD), diabetes, coronary heart disease (CHD), cancer, and suicide.2 The outlook is particularly bleak as approximately one in five Americans (circa 60 million people) live in rural areas, many of whom have limited access to healthcare facilities.3,4
+The report referred to data from federal programs, which revealed that nationwide death rates were higher in rural areas than in urban areas and, in the last decade, the gap in these inequalities has widened for five of the seven major causes of death in the United States—chronic obstructive pulmonary disease (COPD), diabetes, coronary heart disease (CHD), cancer, and suicide.
+The outlook is particularly bleak as approximately one in five Americans (circa 60 million people) live in rural areas, many of whom have limited access to healthcare facilities.

 Sidekick Health recognizes the value of a high-quality, evidence-based DTx solution, which can seamlessly complement in-patient care in rural areas.
 The use of DTx solutions will continue to grow, improving health outcomes through better patient engagement and real-time monitoring of patients’ health.
 This will especially impact underserved communities by making it easier for patients to act on various health issues when they occur and get real-time support from their doctors when they’re unable to access healthcare facilities.

-According to the DTA report, “Significant disparities exist in cancer care for rural patients, with death rates that are 114% of their non-rural counterparts.”1 This is particularly true for cancers that are preventable through early detection.6 People living in rural areas are more likely to be diagnosed at a later stage, and once they are, report worse health conditions than urban patients.
+According to the DTA report, “Significant disparities exist in cancer care for rural patients, with death rates that are 114% of their non-rural counterparts.”
+This is particularly true for cancers that are preventable through early detection.
+People living in rural areas are more likely to be diagnosed at a later stage, and once they are, report worse health conditions than urban patients.
 Rural cancer patients also face longer travel times to hospitals and lack supportive services throughout their cancer treatment.

 What’s crucial is that HCPs can find out about any potential side effects afflicting their patients in real time, and often before they become serious.